sixxkr/Karsten_Portofolio/README.md

 This is a project I did for my Mobile Application Programming course at university, where I built a classification model for heart disease that was implemented into a mobile application.

-* Data was taken from Kaggle here(https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset)
+* Data was taken from Kaggle (https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset)
+* The Model using Random forest
+* For making this mobile app, I using Flutter Framework
+* I Using local API To Integrate mobile with model machine learning using flask